 This is where property managers could step in.
 Is your community set up for birthday parties?
 You probably have a big common area—maybe even one that has a kitchen area.
 If you don’t already, set up a system where residents can rent out these common areas for their parties.
 This way they have more space to spread out.

-How about having community party packages, or a community party planner (or both)?
+And how about having community party packages, or a community party planner (or both)?